Leader Standard Work (LSW): Blueprint for Lean Management

 Example: LSW in a project management setting involves regular cross-functional team meetings to address project challenges.
 This practice encourages team members to solve problems collectively.

-Relevant Tervene Solutions
+Relevant Tervene Tools

 Implementing LSW